transcom/milmove_load_testing/README.md

 This directory contains python code and utilities that help us run our load tests.
 For example, the code we use to manage authenticating to the Prime API.
 Mixin classes, helper functions, and constants are located here.

+### `utils/flows/`

+This directory contains different move "flows" that exercise a move end to end through the system through the different roles (service member, service counselor, TOO, prime).

+You can run a flow outside of locust when developing/testing.
+For example, try

+  PYTHONPATH=$PWD python utils/flows/simple_hhg.py

+### `utils/flows/steps`

+This directory contains steps to support each flow.

 ## Getting Started